odaairlopes/odaairlopes/README.md

 ## 🤵 About me:

 - I'm studying Fullstack Development.
-- I'm currently self-employed in IT.
+- I'm currently open to new opportunities.
-- 25y
+- 26 y/o.
-- I want to becoma fullstack developer in future
+- I want to becoma fullstack developer in future.
 - We can talk about Games, Series, Sports, e-Sports and Tech.
-- Learning JavaScript ReactJS, TypeScript, Python and Java
+- Learning JavaScript, ReactJS, TypeScript and Python

 ## Techs and Tools